How to Buy Land as a Beginning Farmer

 Seller Financing, usually structured as a Contract for Deed, is when a farmer acquires a property with financing provided by the seller of that property, using the property as collateral.

-The amount of the property being financed, the term and the interest rate are agreed between the seller and the buyer.
+The amount of the property being financed, the term, and the interest rate are agreed upon between the seller and the buyer.
 Depending on the terms negotiated, seller financing can be an attractive option for many beginning farmers.

-To qualify for these loans the farmer has to be able to demonstrate that their farming income will be sufficient to cover all expenses and debt payments plus a buffer of typically 25%.
+To qualify for these loans, the farmer must be able to demonstrate that their farming income will be sufficient to cover all expenses and debt payments, plus a buffer of typically 25%.

 They are a good option for farmers who want to buy additional land and are not eligible for a conventional loan.

-These FSA Guaranteed Loan loans have a maximum loan amount of $1,825,000, typically higher interest rates than conventional loans and an additional upfront cost of about 1.5% for the Guarantee Fee.
+These FSA Guaranteed Loans have a maximum loan amount of $1,825,000, typically higher interest rates than conventional loans, and an additional upfront cost of about 1.5% for the Guarantee Fee.

 A new alternative in the market is FBN’s Farmland Capital.
 With Farmland Capital farmers can take a loan of up to 65% of bare land value (down payment of 35%) and then cover 49% of that down payment with Farmland Capital.

 This means that farmers can buy land with as little as 17.85% down payment.
-Additionally, farmers do not have to pay any interest on the Farmland Capital investment, providing more flexibility with their cash flows to make the necessary investments in their business and to weather the ups and downs that are inherent in farming.
+Additionally, farmers do not have to pay any interest on the Farmland Capital investment, providing more flexibility with their cash flows to make the necessary investments in their business and to weather the ups and downs inherent to farming.

-Farmland Capital is perhaps comparable to a farmer getting support or partnering with a relative.
-These arrangements can vary but typically both the farmer and the relative participate in the income and the change in value of the farm (up or down).
+Farmland Capital is perhaps comparable to a farmer getting support from or partnering with a relative.
+These arrangements can vary, but typically both the farmer and the relative participate in the income and the change in value of the farm (up or down).

-Let's face it there are a lot of farmers out there who don’t have a rich relative out there that wants to purchase land with them.
+But let's face it, there are a lot of farmers out there who don’t have a rich relative that wants to purchase land with them.

-With Farmland Capital, the farmer gets 100% of the income and Farmland Capital gets 0% to give the farmer more flexibility with cash flows.
+With FBN's Farmland Capital, the farmer gets 100% of the income and Farmland Capital gets 0%, giving the farmer more flexibility with cash flows.